vpenso/scripts/docs/lustre.md

 ```

 * File inherit the striping configuration of their parent directory.
-* Application I/O performance is influenced by choosing the right file size and stripe count.
 * **Stipe Count** (default 1)
   - By default a single file is stored to a single OST.
   - A count of `-1` stripes across all available OSTs (eventually used for very big files).
 * **Stripe Size** (default 1MB)
   - Maximum size of the individual stripes.
   - Lustre sends data in 1MB chunks → stripe size are recommended to range between 1MB up to 4MB

+### Alignment

+Application I/O performance is influenced by choosing the right file size and stripe count.

+Correct I/O alignment mitigates the effects of:

+* **Resource contention** on the OST block device.
+* **Request contention** on the OSS hosting multiple OSTs.

+General recommendations for stripe alignment:

+* Minimize the number of OSTs a process/task must communicate with.
+* Ensure that a process/task accesses a file at offsets corresponding to stripe boundaries.